AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.0.10 =
+* Default value can now be used to set the default country by setting the the two letter country code, example "de" - ADDED

 = 1.0.9 =
 * Upgrade function changed to run on version change and not on activation hook only - FIXED